You Are Here.

 Christmas Trains Re-Emerge

 Yet several things were already happening, on two different continents, that would bring Christmas trains back from near-extinction.
+The LGB Stainz, Lehmann's first garden train locomotive, revolutionized the world of model trains.

-For over a decade, most Christmas Villages got along quite well without a train at all, although some were served by old Lionel and American The Village Express Electric Train Set, made by Bachmann for Dept. 56Flyer sets, and others were served by inexpensive, battery-powered sets with a lifespan of one Christmas season or so.
-But eventually Bachmann made a quality model train that was the proper scale to look good with Department 56 buildings.
-The train, marketed as the "Village Express Electric Train Set," was so successful that after Bachmann had fulfilled their contract to Department 56, they went on to add many other trains in the same scale.
+For over a decade, most Christmas Villages got along quite well without a train at all or maybe with an old-fashioned Lionel or American Flyer train.
+The Garafano family's Christmas Village consists mostly of Dept. 56 buildings and accessories.
+It also includes the first train Bachmann made to go with Dept. 56 houses.
+Click to see the whole photo.
+Some were served by inexpensive, battery-powered sets with a lifespan of one Christmas season or so.
+But eventually Dept. 56 contracted with Bachmann to make trains that would look good with the Department 56 buildings.
+Bachmann's "Village Express Electric Train Set," was so successful that Bachmann went on to build many other trains in the same scale.
 The Bachmann North Pole Express On30 model train

-• Popular Children's Books and Movies Feature Trains - Trains reappeared in books and movies that were intended for children but also enjoyed by adults.
+• Popular Children's Books and Movies Feature Trains - Trains also reappeared in books and movies that were intended for children but also enjoyed by adults.
 When a British children's book series was cleverly animated using sets that looked for all the world like a large model railroad, Thomas the Tank captured the hearts of young and old alike.
 The art of the Polar Express train was based on real Pere Marquette trains that ran near the author's house in his youth.In more recent years, young Harry Potter rode the "Hogwarts Express" to his beloved school, and the "Polar Express" added a distinctly North American Christmas train to our cultural imagination.

 • More new model trains appeared.
 Bachmann, Lionel, AristoCraft, and LGB all added trains in Christmas colors to their lineup.
 Bachmann also added a reversing streetcar set that could bring action to the smallest Christmas village, even on a shelf or the back of the spinet.
 Lionel, under new management, improved its track and brought out several new trains, including a very nice model of the Polar Express and a fanciful, heirloom quality, Large Scale Christmas train that was proportioned like the huge Standard Gauge trains of old, but decorated with high-quality modern paint jobs.

-• Large Scale public garden railroads began attracting millions of people a year to places like the New York Botanical Garden, the Morris Arboretum in Philadelphia, the Phipps Conservatory in Pittsburg, the Chicago Botanic Gardens, and many more.
+• Paul Busse's railroad at Holden Arboretum doubled park attendance many days in 2007.
+Click to see an article about this railroad.Large Scale public garden railroads began attracting millions of people a year to places like the New York Botanical Garden, the Morris Arboretum in Philadelphia, the Phipps Conservatory in Pittsburg, the Chicago Botanic Gardens, and many more.
 This gave a boost, not only to the Garden Railroading hobby, but also to model railroading in general, and especially to Christmas trains, since many of the public displays have holiday themes.

 In other words, whether it's around the tree, around a miniature town, or around a public display railroad, the Christmas train looks like it's back to stay.
 Still, there may be one other reason, we are welcoming Christmas trains back into our homes.